Noxbru/Rands/README.md

 These are the things that are not issues but still need to be done.

-* I need to write a `Makefile` so it is easy to compile this thing.
-* Write the Changelog, add licenses and that kind of things.
+* Add licenses and that kind of things.
 * Write the documentation for the generators.
 * Write a little add-up for generating distributions.

+###### DONE LIST
+Just that, the done list.

+* Changelog Started.
+* Makefile done.
+Although you still need to use the resulting object as source for your program.